 Learn how to help people change.

-People learn MI in different ways.
+People learn Motivational Interviewing in different ways.
 This website provides several options to learn about MI and how to do MI, from a concise ebook to a multi-hour online training course.
 If your job is to help people change their behavior for any reason, MI is the proven approach to doing just that.

 Motivational Interviewing, often abbreviated as “MI,” is the evidence-based, client-centered, or patient-centered counseling approach for use by clinicians and counselors of all types designed to help clients change behavior toward healthier options.
 Behavior change is a significant component of almost all health related treatments, from simply taking medications regularly to complete lifestyle change.
 But change is not easy and people have to be motivated to change their behavior.
 They have to see the benefits of doing something so difficult when maintaining the status quo, no matter what that might be, seems easier.